Scott Stuckey: Work with Pancake Mountain

 In 2009 he found an unlikely fan in producer/director J. J. Abrams who wanted to produce the show.
-Abrams and Stuckey spent two years pitching the show, but every network either passed or wanted to make changes that Stuckey and Abrams were not willing to make.

-In February 2012, Stuckey and Abrams decided to stop pitching the show.
+Abrams and Stuckey spent two years pitching the show, without success.
+In 2011, Stuckey and Abrams decided to cancel the show.
 The last skit was with Garbage's Shirley Manson and talking dogs.
+Production halted until June 2014, when PBS Digital Studios premiered new episodes of Pancake Mountain with Stuckey having full creative control.